Wage Calculator

 How the Contractor Calculator Works

 A $750/day contract rate sounds like a huge salary — but after accounting for non-billable weeks, business expenses, self-funded super, and the GST threshold, the take-home reality is often very different from the headline number.
-This contractor calculator converts your contract rate into an honest annual picture so you can compare contract vs salary offers or plan your cash flow as a sole trader.
-It works as both an ABN calculator and a freelance tax calculator for Australian contractors.
+This ABN tax calculator converts your contract rate into an honest annual picture so you can compare contract vs salary offers after tax or plan your cash flow as a sole trader.
+It works as both a sole trader tax calculator and a freelance tax calculator for Australian contractors.

 How It Works